mailman/mailman/USER_GUIDE.md

 `Mailman.config.poll_interval` is the duration in seconds to wait between checking for new messages on the server.
-It is currently only used by the POP3 reciever.
+It is currently only used by the POP3 receiver.
 If it is set to `0`, Mailman will do a one-time retrieval and then exit.

 **Default**: `60`